Kurento/kurento/source/knowledge/nat.rst

 To connect with a local machine which is behind any type of NAT, it's first required that the local machine performs an outbound connection to the remote one.
 This way, a dynamic rule will be created for the destination IP tuple, allowing the remote machine to connect back.

-In order to tell one machine when it has to perform an outbound connection to another one, and the destination IP tuple it must use, the typical solution is to use a helper service such as STUN.
+In order to tell one machine when it has to perform an outbound connection to another one, and the destination IP tuple it must use, the typical solution is to use a helper service such as :term:`STUN`.
 This is usually managed by a third machine, a server sitting on a public internet address.
 It retrieves the external IP and port of each peer, and gives that information to the other peers that want to communicate.

-STUN/TURN requirement:
+:term:`STUN` / :term:`TURN` requirements:

 - Symmetric to Symmetric: *TURN*.
 - Symmetric to Port-Restricted Cone: *TURN*.